Making the Most of Your Decorating Budget

 Don't Get Caught Up in Trends

 Just say no to impulse buys.
 It's so tempting when you start seeing an eye-catching idea all over Instagram and in your favorite decorating magazine.
 Take a beat.
 It doesn't mean you can't incorporate any trendy elements, but make sure it's something you really love and not just love seeing in your favorite designer's spaces.
-And when it comes to trends, stick with accessories or smaller pieces that don't cost as much rather than spending half your budget on something you may so over next year.
+And when it comes to trends, stick with accessories or smaller pieces that don't cost as much rather than spending half your budget on something you may be over next year.

 Take It in Phases